ethanppl/playground/DEPLOYMENT.md

    - Change the password and the IP address for the DB
    - Change the secret to the secret generated in the previous step
    - If the domain name is different, change the `PHX_HOST` env
+   - The `SENTRY_DSN` env is optional, if not provided then sentry won't work

    ```
    docker run --name playground \